nickbattle1/work-chatbot-streamlithost/README.md

 - **Language Model**: Utilizes Anthropic's Claude Haiku model for natural language processing and generation.
 - **Embedding Model**: Employs OpenAI's embedding model for creating high-dimensional vector representations of data.
 - **Data Parsing and Formatting**:
     - Supports text-based data files such as JSON, CSV, Excel, Word, and PDF.
     - Reformats files into a format compatible with the language model.
 - **Data Chunking and Storage**: Processes large datasets by chunking them and embedding the information into a vector database for efficient querying.
+- **Document Upload**: Streamlit app includes a dialogue box to upload your data files directly—no need to edit the code.
-- **Customizable Prompt**: The core prompt can be adapted to specific business needs, ensuring relevance across various applications.
+- **Customizable Prompt**: The core prompt is located in the `rag_methods.py` file and can be easily modified to suit your business or application needs **before** deploying the app.
-- **API Key Management**: Provides a dropdown section for entering Anthropic and OpenAI API keys directly within the Streamlit interface.
+- **API Key Management**: The app provides a dropdown section for entering your Anthropic and OpenAI API keys directly within the Streamlit interface.

 ## Requirements